davea42/libdwarf-code/README.md

     Ubuntu:
     sudo apt install pkgconf zlib1g zlib1g-dev libzstd1
-    # libzstd1 is new in 0.4.3
+    # Use of libzstd1 is new in 0.4.3
+    # zlib1g zlib1g-dev libzstd1 are all optional but
+    # are required to read any DWARF data in compressed
+    # sections.
     optional add: cmake meson ninja doxygen

     FreeBSD:
-    pkg install bash python3 gmake binutils pkgconf lzlib optional add: cmake meson ninja doxygen
+    pkg install bash python3 gmake binutils pkgconf lzlib zstd
+    # libzstd is likely in /usr/local/lib and zstd.h
+    # in /usr/local/include and the compiler will not look there
+    # by default.
+All will still build fine without it and
+    # without lzib too, though compressed DWARF sections
+    # may not be readable.
+    # lzlib zstd all optional, but needed to read compressed
+    # DWARF sections.
+    optional add: cmake meson ninja doxygen

     Ensure that all the needed programs are in $PATH,